ADAP Staff

 J. Carlton Sims, Jr., Staff Attorney

-J. Carlton Sims, Jr. joined ADAP in 2023.
-An experienced attorney from Montgomery, Alabama, with extensive expertise in litigation, Carlton has focused on civil rights, statutory, and constitutional law.
-His practice areas have included Title VII, Americans with Disabilities Act, Age Discrimination in Employment Act, and First Amendment matters.
 Carlton has represented clients in state and federal courts, as well as before administrative bodies such as the Equal Employment Opportunity Commission.
 Carlton earned his B.A. (economics, 1985) from the University of the South; MBA (2006) from the University of Alabama; J.D.
 (2011) and LL.M.
 (2016) from Faulkner University.
 Carlton served as Editor-in-Chief of the Faulkner Law Review.
 Carlton holds a Graduate Certificate in Alternative Dispute Resolution from Pepperdine University.
-Carlton is licensed in Alabama and California (inactive) and is a member of the U.S. District Court for the Middle District of Alabama, U.S. Court of Appeals for the Eleventh Circuit, and the United States Supreme Court.

 Bill Van Der Pol, Senior Trial Counsel

 Bill holds a B.S. from Indiana University–Bloomington (1981) and a J.D. from Indiana University–Indianapolis (1984).
 Prior to joining ADAP in 2013, he practiced for 29 years in Indiana, primarily in the areas of mental health law and criminal defense.
 He provided defense services for over 5,000 individuals, up to and including lead capital defense responsibilities.
-At ADAP, his area of primary responsibility is in advocating for, and protecting the interests of, individuals with mental illness or intellectual disabilities in institutions and community settings.
-He is currently ADAP’s lead counsel in the agency’s on-going lawsuit on behalf of prisoners in the Alabama Department of Corrections.

-Nicky Watkins, Senior Voting Rights Advocate and Outreach Coordinator
+Nicole Watkins, Senior Voting Rights Advocate and Outreach Coordinator

 Molly White, Accounting Specialist

 Molly joined ADAP in 2020 as the Children Advocacy Team’s legal assistant and in 2022 became the Accounting Specialist.
-Molly attended Shelton State Community College where she obtained her Associate Degree in Office Administration in 2013.
-Before coming to ADAP, Molly worked in Continuing Education at The University of Alabama as a registrar and served as a medical records clerk at a local medical office.
-She enjoys classic rock, thrifting and hours on the water in her spare time.
+She attended Shelton State Community College where she obtained Associate Degrees in Office Administration and Accounting.

 Lonnie Williams, Staff Attorney

 Lonnie has been with ADAP since 2005 and works on the agency’s Community Access Team.
 Lonnie has an undergraduate degree in criminal justice from the University of Alabama at Birmingham and a law degree from Birmingham School of Law.
-Lonnie provides services in several different issue areas, such as appropriate treatment and placement, abuse and neglect investigations, guardianship and conservatorship, Medicaid rights, ADA/504 rights, and fair housing rights.

-Santita Word, Representative Payee Program Coordinator
+Santita Word, Representative Payee Program Coordinator and Senior Case Advocate

 As part of the ADAP team Santita conducts SSA Representative Payee Reviews.
 Santita earned her undergraduate degree in Political Science from Mississippi State University and her master’s degree in Criminal Justice from The University of Alabama.
-Prior to joining ADAP Santita worked in a range of positions servicing diverse populations.
-Santita is married with two daughters.
-She enjoys DIY, crafting and couponing.